luthda/budgetly/docs/architecture.md

    - Managed through MongoDB Atlas for scalability and reliability

 The architecture follows a clear separation of concerns and is designed to be scalable, maintainable, and secure.
 Each layer communicates through well-defined interfaces, primarily using REST APIs over HTTPS.

+## Domain Model

+For detailed information about the data model and entity relationships, see the [Domain Model Documentation](./domain-model.md).